We're an affiliate

 While caffeine may be present in the ground leftover from drinking coffee, some will be lost by brewing procedures.
 This will be exacerbated on the 3rd time using used coffee grounds, and so on.

+Can you reuse coffee grounds?
 Yes, you can reuse your old coffee grounds for another cup!
 The taste and caffeine levels will decline each time you use used coffee grounds but if you are ok with that then re-using old coffee grounds is perfectly safe.